PabloBartolomeMolina/ChessCpp/README.md

 ## Can anyone contribute ?
-Yes !!
+Yes!!
 Just get in touch to me and we will discuss what you want to implement or improve, so we do not work in the same idea at the same time, but I will be glad to collaborate with people.

 ## What to expect from this project ?
 Initially it will be just a game in the console to play 1v1.
 I would like to continue improving it afterwards, adding several features:
-  - Possibility to play Chess960.
   - Basic game logic to play against the computer.
+  - Basic game logic to play between players.
+  - Logs of played games.
   - Register several players, so it will be possible to select them to play and to see statistics about wins, draws and loses.

 ## Coordinates for the board

 ![image](https://user-images.githubusercontent.com/81037848/230926894-e958d373-3cf3-4ea6-bfce-2f30d636c416.png)

+## NOTE
+A rework on the architecture is ongoing to simplify the codebase and the dependencies between classes.
+Logic of the program shall be simplified.